Charbroiler: Grates

 The grate is the cooking surface of a charbroiler (also known as the cooking grid), and often has a wide range of geometries and materials to meet operational requirements of the user.
 It is usually an array of ribs oriented front-to-back, commonly with reinforcing members across the middle, either at or below the cooking surface.
 Cast iron is the most common material used for grates, though steel rods of varying diameters are also readily available.

-Grates are responsible for the distinctive sear marks (also known as branding) characteristic of charbroiled foods, and these markings are often key to the image of the restaurant using the charbroiler – markings that are thin, thick and/or cross-branded often distinguish a finished product to the consumer.
+Grates are responsible for the distinctive sear marks (also known as branding) characteristic of charbroiled foods, and these markings are often key to the image of the restaurant using the charbroiler; markings that are thin, thick and/or cross-branded often distinguish a finished product to the consumer.
 Proper branding marks on animal proteins should be caramel in color (similar to a cola), but not so dark as to imply burning and charring.

 Use and operation

 As a general practice charbroilers are operated in the fully ON position, due to the relative inability to control surface temperature with the low range offered by the valves.
-As illustrated by the temperature profiles of the average charbroiler, operators also tend to manage hot spots by inclining the grates as design allows and so placing the food farther away from the elevated heat zone.
+As illustrated by the temperature profiles of the average charbroiler, operators also tend to manage hot spots by inclining the grates as design allows and so placing the food further away from the elevated heat zone.

 Charbroilers are energy intensive, and commonly use 15,000 to 30,000 BTU of gas per burner, per hour.
-Small units (four burners) will utilize 60,000 to 120,000 BTU/hr (approximately 0.6 – 1.2 therms of natural gas) and larger units with up to 13 burners can use 195,000 to 390,000 BTU/hr (approximately 2 – 4 therms of natural gas).
+Small units (four burners) will utilize 60,000 to 120,000 BTU/hr (approximately 0.6 – 1.2 therms of natural gas) and larger units up to 13 burners can use 195,000 to 390,000 BTU/hr (approximately 2 – 4 therms of natural gas).
 The average cost of a therm (100 cubic feet) of natural gas is approximately $1.00 (including taxes and fees, though costs vary by region and over time), which translates into energy costs between $6 and $40 per day for a single unit operating for 10 hours.